Is Sodium Bicarbonate And Baking Soda The Same

 What is Sodium Bicarbonate?

 Sodium bicarbonate is an inorganic compound with the chemical formula NaHCO3.
-It is a salt composed of sodium ions (Na+) and bicarbonate ions (HCO3-).
+Now, it is a salt composed of sodium ions (Na+) and bicarbonate ions (HCO3-).
 In its pure form, it appears as a white, crystalline powder.
 Sodium bicarbonate is amphoteric, meaning it can act as both an acid and a base, which is why it is so versatile in various applications.

 Scientific Foundations